 Are you interested in supporting Alzheimer’s disease research?

-The Wisconsin Registry for Alzheimer’s Prevention (WRAP) is currently recruiting individuals from communities who are historically under-represented in research, including those with a diverse racial or ethnic background or from rural areas.
+WRAP is currently recruiting individuals from communities who are historically under-represented in research, including those with a diverse racial or ethnic background or from rural areas.
 If you meet this criteria, please contact our office.
 Thank you!

 If you do not fit this criteria but live in the Wisconsin region, please visit the Wisconsin Alzheimer’s Disease Research Center volunteer page to learn about more research openings on our campus.